simonmichael/hledger/hledger/doc/options.m4.md

 : show general usage (or if after COMMAND, the command's usage)

 `--help`
-: show hledger manual (or if after an add-on COMMAND, show the add-on's manual)
+: show the current program's manual as plain text (or after an add-on COMMAND, the add-on's manual)

 `--man`
-: show manual with man
+: show the current program's manual with man

 `--info`
-: show manual with info
+: show the current program's manual with info

 `--version`
 : show version